 Workplace coaching with FairWay is available for free to employees of organisations who have signed up to the service.
 This includes:

 If your organisation has signed up for ELS, information about ELS is usually available on your intranet or through your HR team.
 If you are not sure, please contact us by freephone on 0800 35 55 55 to confirm.

 What kind of information do you report to the organisation?

-ELS reports on usage statistics, including the kinds of issues ELS is seeing.
+FairWay reports on usage statistics, including the kinds of issues FairWay is seeing.
 This allows the organisation to be proactive about dealing with issues it may not be aware of.
-ELS also provides anonymised case studies to the organisation for educational purposes.
+FairWay also provides anonymised case studies to the organisation for educational purposes.

-Services like this are often known as an 'organisational ombudsmans' internationally.
+Services like this are often known internationally as an 'organisational ombudsman'.

-FairWay’s ELS office practices in accordance with the International Ombudsman Association’s Standards of Practice.
+FairWay’s workplace coaching service (known as Employee Liaison Service or ELS) practices in accordance with the International Ombudsman Association’s Standards of Practice.
 These standards ensure that our practitioners work to the highest professional standards.

 However in New Zealand, under Section 28A of the Ombudsman Act (1975), the use of the name ombudsman is restricted to those appointed under the Act or where the Chief Ombudsman has given prior written consent to use the name.
 That is why we do not describe our service as an ombudsman.